 Rho Rho strives to continue the long tradition of dedication to the goals of the Sociedad Nacional Honoraria Hispánica.

 Our longstanding tradition of our Día de los Muertos presentation continues to be a highlight every fall semester, in which our members talk in Spanish about different elements of the holiday, as well as preparing traditional food to serve to those in attendance.
-In addition, we continue to offer cultural presentation series every semester exploring a variety of topics relating to Hispanic cultures, such as “The Faces of Spain,” a series looking at the different Spanish autonomies, and a presentational series exploring the concepts of Marianismo and Machismo in the lives of Latina women.
+In addition, we continue to offer cultural presentation series every semester exploring a variety of topics relating to Hispanic cultures, such as “El arte mudéjar”, a presentation looking at the history of Spanish architecture, and other presentations exploring ecological and cultural issues in Central America.

-The University’s Classical and Modern Language Festival is an annual event in which we participate by offering a fun, yet educational session for high school students, such as ¿Qué dice la gente? and Tres en Rayo.
+The University’s Classical and Modern Language Festival is an annual event in which we participate by offering a fun, yet educational session for high school students, such as ¿Qué dice la gente? and Matamoscas.

 In the fall of 2013, our members hosted a Spanish-language music program called Sonidos on KTRM 88.7.
 We also hosted our first book club for upper level Spanish students, for which we read Carlos Ruiz Zafón’s bestselling novel La sombra del viento to parallel our semester’s focus on the Spanish Civil War.